Back On Track

 You must earn a term and cumulative GPA of 2.0 or higher.

-Academic Senate Regulation 515.B).
-Your academic record will be reviewed by your college and your continued registration will be at the discretion of your college provost.
-Notification is made as quickly as possible through the
+Subject to Disqualification means your quarter and cumulative GPA have not met the academic standards set forth by the University (see Academic Senate Regulation 515.B).
+If your academic status is Subject to Disqualification at the end of Spring Quarter, your academic record will be reviewed by your college and your continued enrollment will be determined by your college provost.
+Notification of disqualification decisions are made as quickly as possible through the VAC at the end of June.

 If you are academically disqualified, you will be dropped from all of your classes.